Mantra and Music

 When a Mantra is pronounced repeatedly, the sound waves are transformed into electrical energy or vibrations.
 That's why we call it a "sound current" rather than "music".

-In Kundalini Yoga, mantras include a specific combination of syllables mainly used from an ancient language (Ghurmuki), which is based heavily on the Naad, or science of sound.
-These sounds or vibrations tune, quieten and focus the mind.
-These specific combinations of syllables, words, phrases and rhythms hold great power in their meaning and sound current to create different healing effects in the body and also to elevate consciousness.
 By repeating them, we increase their power.
 When we vibrate these sounds, we are tuning into specific frequencies of consciousness - a bit like a TV or radio tuning into different channels.
 The universe reflects back to us what we vibrate out.
 If we vibrate and tune into a frequency of healing and abundance, then that is the vibration with which we fill ourselves.

 By thinking, whispering, or chanting a mantra, we are vibrating it, and sending out specific waves.
 Through the power of the vibrations of these specific sounds and their meanings, we can create positive thoughts, feelings, actions, and manifestations.

 Mantras can be chanted in any language, for instance, in the Christian faith “Hallelujah” is chanted, or we may make up our own mantras or affirmations which we can repeat over and over to help us in our lives.
-However, in Kundalini Yoga, mantras are mainly chanted in Ghurmuki, the language of the Sikh Gurus, as that is the tradition and culture from which Kundalini Yoga came.

-All the Kundalini mantras have a positive effect and although knowing their meanings is useful, it is not essential to getting the desired effect.
+All the Kundalini Yoga mantras have a positive effect and although knowing their meanings is useful, it is not essential to getting the desired effect.

 As well as the elevation of consciousness, we can use mantra to heal the body, mind and emotional states, and also attract or create prosperity, success, and love.
 Chanting mantras is also useful to clear the subconscious and unconscious minds of negative thoughts.

 Chanting mantras, like all meditations, can bring peace, calm and joy into our lives.
-It can help us raise our own vibrational frequency by filling us with positive vibrations, and can also help us to be more present, live in each moment, and focus on what is important in our lives.
+It can help us raise our own vibrational frequency by filling us with positive vibrations and can also help us to be more present, live in each moment, and focus on what is important in our lives.

 The age-old tradition of chanting mantra is a